America's Anchorman is away and this is your undocumented anchorman.

 Oh, yeah.

-If you remember the last time he spoke from the Oval Office was when he did his big oil spill speech when he he uh he got off it was like it's a bit like this speech.
+Because if you remember, the last time he spoke from the Oval Office was when he did his big oil spill speech when he got off.

 No, I don't get any income from that.

-In fact, uh nobody nobody does.
+In fact, nobody does.

 They've got this thing which is supposedly an eco-friendly car wash.

-And um and uh the government set up this.
+And the government set up this.

 The government set this thing up.

-So he went over to the old style planet destroying car wash, but he still kept the name, the green eco-friendly car wash.
+So he went over to the old-style planet-destroying car wash, but he still kept the name the green eco-friendly car wash.

-Doesn't matter whether you're talking uh about Canada, Germany, Spain, they all boil down to the same thing.
+Every single green jobs initiative, doesn't matter whether you're talking about Canada, Germany, Spain, they all boil down to the same thing, getting government money.

 They're all like that, all the same.

-Me of you you mentioned windmills, that reminded me of something else.
+That reminded me of something else.

 I'm old enough to remember Lady Bird Johnson and her initiative to beautify America's highways by getting all the signs taken off, all the billboards taken down.

-They got these they they got these things.
+They've got these things.

-The private sector the private sector always takes care of the problem.
+The private sector, the private sector always takes care of the problem.

-And then uh someone invented the motor car and they realized they didn't have to worry about running out of horses.
+And then someone invented the motor car and they realized they didn't have to worry about running out of horses.

-And that's what's so awful about this, uh the way we're governed now, is that you're not a citizen equal before the law.
+And that's what's so awful about this, the way we're governed now, is that you're not a citizen equal before the law.

 You're a member of privileged subgroups in society or unprivileged subgroups in society.

-So uh someone like Obama comes along and takes the money that you work hard to make in a real job and he transfers it to some pal of his who's well connected, uh who wastes it in some phony baloney nothing job.
+So someone like Obama comes along and takes the money that you work hard to make in a real job and he transfers it to some pal of his who's well connected, who wastes it in some phony baloney nothing job.

 More straight ahead on the EIB network.

-Rush is uh off on his annual golfing vacation, and he will return live on Tuesday, Mark Davis in on Friday.
+Rush is off on his annual golfing vacation and he will return live on Tuesday.

 People just don't want it.

-The whole thing is phony, the whole thing is unaffordable.
+whole thing is unaffordable.

-I like I don't mean anger really.
+I don't mean anger, really.

 People always call it anger.

-There's nothing so-called compassionate or progressive or or moderate or nice or fluffy about spending money you don't have.
+There's nothing so-called compassionate or progressive or moderate or nice or fluffy about spending money you don't have.

 That's the Obama model.

-And it's the re and it's a recipe of death for this uh nation uh if we if we go down that path.
+And it's a recipe of death for this nation if we go down that path, if we do not seriously reel in the spending.

-So the question is, the question is uh are the people that we elect this November just going to be uh the old discredited uh Republican caucus of two thousand and six restored to power, or are they gonna get it this time uh and understand that the the problem here is quite simply that government spends too much.
+So the question is, the question is, are the people that we elect this November just going to be the oldest credited Republican caucus of 2006 restored to power?

 Government spends too much to the point that there's too much government and not enough market.